opengisch/QField-docs/documentation/how-to/navigation-and-positioning/external-routing.en.md

       '&zoom=19&t=h')
     ```

 :material-tablet: Fieldwork

+Once you updated your project on your smart device you can make use of the map inside QField.

+!!!
+Workflow
-    1. In QField select the feature layer where you added the field.
+    1. Select the feature layer where you added the field.
     2. Edit the layer and find the according attribute.
     3. Click on the link towards Google Maps